geoyogesh/GeoETL/docs/geoetl-doc-site/docs/tutorial-basics/first-conversion.md

   --geometry-column geometry
 ```

-**New option**: `--geometry-column geometry`
+**Important**: `--geometry-column geometry` is **REQUIRED** for CSV input
-- Tells GeoETL which CSV column contains the geometry
+- CSV files must specify which column contains the geometry
-- Default is "geometry", but you can specify any column name
+- Unlike GeoJSON (which has a standard geometry structure), CSV can have any column name: `geometry`, `wkt`, `geom`, `the_geom`, etc.
+- GeoETL needs to know which column to read
+- If you forget this parameter, you'll get a clear error message with an example

 Check the result:
 ```bash